purplekev/One-Rep-Max-Calulator/README.md

 # One-Rep-Max-Calulator
-This is a calculator that aproximates your One Rep Max for any lift
+This is a calculator that aproximates your One Rep Max for any lift.
+Weight in Kg.